-Thirty percent (30%) of Likely U.S. Voters now say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, May 11.
+Twenty-five percent (25%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending December 1.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen May 6-11, 2013.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on November 25-26 and December 1, 2013.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
 Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-Three national surveys of 1,000 Likely Voters each were conducted on March 10-11, March 14-15 & 18-19, 2013 by Rasmussen Reports.
+The survey of 1,000 Likely Voters was conducted on November 13-14, November 17-18 and November 21-22, 2013 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 After falling for two straight months, the number of Americans who consider themselves Republicans jumped nearly three points in August.